 Potentially Dangerous Drugs

-The agency has also recommended that consumers who use the over-the-counter forms of the drug stop taking it and that they dispose of any tablets or liquid that they have.
+The agency has also recommended that consumers who use the over-the-counter forms of the drug stop taking it and dispose of any tablets or liquid they have.
 People who take prescription forms of the drug should talk to their doctors about other options before stopping treatment.

-Large pharmacy chains such as CVS, Walgreens and Rite Aid had also stopped selling them.
+Large pharmacy chains such as CVS, Walgreens, and Rite Aid had also stopped selling them.
 Sanofi, which makes Zantac, said it recalled the product in October and that all retailers and consumers were previously instructed to return or destroy the drugs.

-NDMA is an environmental contaminant found in water along with meat, dairy and vegetables.
-It is classified as a B2 carcinogen, which means it’s a probable human carcinogen.
-Exposure to high amounts of NDMA is believed to cause gastric or colorectal cancer, according to the World Health Organization.
-It is also known to be extremely toxic to the liver.
+According to the World Health Organization, exposure to high amounts of NDMA is believed to cause gastric or colorectal cancer.
+It is also known to be highly toxic to the liver.
 It can damage the liver even if it is taken in small doses.

 Product Liability Lawsuit

-Suppose you took Zantac or prescription or over-the-counter ranitidine drugs and developed cancer, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages including medical expenses, lost income, pain and suffering and emotional distress.
-An experienced product defect lawyer will be able to fight on your behalf and help you secure maximum compensation for your losses.
+Suppose you took Zantac or prescription or over-the-counter ranitidine drugs and developed cancer.
+In that case, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages, including medical expenses, lost income, pain and suffering and emotional distress.
+An experienced product defect lawyer can fight on your behalf and help you secure maximum compensation for your losses.